FrauH0lle/emacs.d/docs/commit_messages.md

 ## Guidelines

-1. Start with the type, the optional package/component/scope name within parenthesis followed by a colon and a brief title
+1. Start with the type, the optional package/component/scope name within parenthesis followed by a colon and a brief title.
+The first word of the title should not be capitalized.
-   - Example: `feat(parser): Add finite state machine`
+   - Example: `feat(parser): add finite state machine`
    - Example: `fix(api): prevent racing of requests`

    1. Append a `!` after the type/scope if the commit introduces a breaking